 In a bold bid to stem decades of conflict, slow global deforestation and respect the rights of indigenous peoples to lands they have lived on and protected for centuries, 37 governors from nine countries made a firm commitment today to partner with forest communities as an indispensable part of the global response to climate change.

-The Governors’ Climate and Forests Task Force (GCF Task Force), made up of state and regional government leaders whose territories include more than one-third of the world’s tropical forests, endorsed a landmark set of “Guiding Principles for Collaboration and Partnership Between Subnational Governments, Indigenous Peoples and Local Communities” (EN, ES, FR, ID, PT).
-Seventeen indigenous groups and sixteen civil society organizations, including Earth Innovation Institute, have supported the drafting and endorsement of the principles.
+The Governors’ Climate and Forests Task Force (GCF Task Force), made up of state and regional government leaders whose territories include more than one-third of the world’s tropical forests, endorsed a landmark set of “Guiding Principles for Collaboration and Partnership Between Subnational Governments, Indigenous Peoples and Local Communities” (ES, ID, PT).
+Eighteen indigenous groups and seventeen civil society organizations, including Earth Innovation Institute, have supported the drafting and endorsement of the principles.

 The guiding principles underscore the growing commitment of local and regional governments to protect forests through a ground-up approach that starts in communities, states and provinces.
 They commit governors to respecting the rights of forest peoples to their land and resources, while adhering to landmark tenets such as “free, prior and informed consent,” as expressed, for example, in the United Nations Declaration on the Rights of Indigenous Peoples (UNDRIP).

 Earth Innovation Institute is proud to have helped facilitate this historic partnership to protect the rights of forest guardians, support indigenous livelihoods, and guarantee their participation in decision-making – all with the goal of a healthy and equitable planet.